Special Task Force (India)

-In India, a Special Task Force (STF) is a type of police task force created to deal with certain problems.
-Every state has a power to constitute an STF.
-They are primarily formed due to lack of adequate police forces for a task, like neutralizing a major criminal or criminal network or as a counter-insurgency or anti-terrorism measure.
+In India, a Special Task Force (STF) is a type of special police force tasked to deal with violent issues such as wanted criminals and insurgencies.
+They are primarily formed due to lack of adequate police forces for a task, like neutralizing a criminal network or carrying out anti-terrorism measures.
+Every state has their own power to constitute an STF.

 The states of Tamil Nadu and Karnataka first raised Special Task forces in the 1980s to counter ivory poacher, Veerapan, whom the forces eventually killed in 2004 with Operation Cocoon.
-In late 1980s, such forces were formed in Punjab to counter insurgency.
-An STF was also formed in 1998 to kill Shri Prakash Shukla.
+In late 1980s, such forces were formed in Punjab to counter an insurgency.
+An STF was also formed on May 1998 in Uttar Pradesh by IPS AjayRaj Sharma on the recommendation of IAS RajivRatan Shah to kill the infamous dreaded criminal ShreePrakash Shukla, mission led by IPS Rajesh Pandey, under the name of 'Operation BAZOOKA'.

-Uttar Pradesh to kill Shri Prakash Shukla
+STF in Uttar Pradesh

-An STF was first formed in 1998 by the Uttar Pradesh Police to kill Shri Prakash Shukla.
+An STF was first formed in 1998 by the Uttar Pradesh Police to kill Prakash Shukla.
 Because at that time crime was at its peak in Uttar Pradesh.
-In the 1990s Shri Prakash Shukla had become the biggest name of terror in Uttar Pradesh.The fear of Shri Prakash Shukla in the 90s was such that even the police used to go out of his way.
-Shukla had driven AK-47 for the first time on the soil of Uttar Pradesh in 1996.
-So the first time in Uttar Pradesh STF was formed.
-Shri Prakash Shukla is still considered as the biggest don of Uttar Pradesh.
+In the 1990s Prakash Shukla had become the biggest name of terror in Uttar Pradesh.The fear of Prakash Shukla in the 90s was such that even the police used to go out of his way.
+Shukla had driven an AK-47 with him for the first time onto the soil of Uttar Pradesh in 1996.
+In response to these military-like tactics, an STF was formed for the first time in Uttar Pradesh.
+Prakash Shukla is still considered as the biggest don of Uttar Pradesh.
 The extortion and other illegal activities were at its all-time high.
 The STF proved to be very successful in capturing criminals and controlling crimes in UP.
 Since then it has been an integral part of UP police.

 The special Task Force of UP Police was created vide GO No. 1889 (1) VI-Pu-2-98-1100 (35) dated 4.5.98 of UP Government for the following objectives: